AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Web_Dev_Tools/Deploying_App/README.md

 Now, finally, a minute or so after pushing, Netlify will deploy the project update.
 But only if it passes the test that was introduced.

+To see the finished result, deployed through Netlify, click [here](https://objective-wright-8ecce4.netlify.app/) (and to see the source code, click [here](https://github.com/AndrewSRea/Complement_to_Building_Toolchain)).

 ## Summary

 That's it for our sample case study, and for the module!
 We hope you found it useful.
 While there is a long way to go before you can consider yourself a client-side tooling wizard, we are hoping that this module has given you that first important step towards understanding client-side tooling, and the confidence to learn more and try our new things.